Skip to Content

 Photo by Meg Frost, All rights reserved.

-In addition to individual lightning lanes, Genie+ can also help you better manage your time and avoid long waits.
+In addition to individual lightning lanes, Lightning Lane Multi Pass can also help you better manage your time and avoid long waits.
 If it’s a very slow day, you might be able to skip this added cost.
 But more often than not, you’ll need it.

 Use internal transportation options